IntersectMBO/plutus/notes/multi-currency/multi-currency.md

 ## Problem

 The `Value` type used in transactions has been introduced in preparation for the multi-currency ledger.
-This is only one half of adding multi-currency support at the ledger level because we still need a way to actually generate (forge) values of new currencies.
+This is only one half of adding multi-currency support at the ledger level because we still need a way to actually generate (mint) values of new currencies.

 To enable the forging of currency value, the paper [2] envisages a new type of transaction called `CurrencyTx` (see [2, Def.
 2]). `CurrencyTx` creates a new *known currency*, by registering the currency's name as a unique (across the ledger) string, and associating it with a `Script` representing the minting policy for that currency.